Having the Conversation: A Proactive Approach Ensures You Get What You Want

 Reframe the discussion

-One way to get started is to talk about leaving a gift to a charity or a cause that you care about.
+One way to get started is to talk about leaving a gift to a charity or a cause that you care about in your Will.
 Making a decision like this can be a celebration of who you are, the values you hold, and the life you lead.
 You may even inspire additional actions among those you know and love, resulting in a significant impact in your community or the world around you.

 Making a plan together can be motivating.
 Imagine the kind of change you’d like to see in the world and how you want to be a part of making it happen.
 Discuss the charities that you have always admired and research the best fit.
 You might even consider establishing a fund for your family that gets your children and grandchildren involved.